 8.2.
 Near the eastern shore, the BIM course can be covered with fresh layer of snow (from 15 to 25 cm thick and up to 500 m long); in some places that are closer to the western shore there can be sections of open/naturally polished ice surface from 35 m to 400 m long; in other places there can be fields of so-called “kolobovnik” – sections of the «pan” or “plated” ice with granular tops of blurred color , frozen in the surface, which represent significant difficulty to run or even walk smoothly and require carefulness in fast moving on them.

 Lake Baikal has over 20 general and locally formed winds, and weather here is notoriously difficult to predict.
 The wind can be very changeable: blow in the race direction as well as into the runners’ backs or at a low height (south-eastern wind).
 Under the low air pressure, local Siberian “khius”-wind can blow, which being though not very strong, is very biting and piercing.
 Considering the wind chill, sharp gusts of the “khius”-wind even with – 10 Celsius can at some times freeze one’s face during the run or penetrate to one’s body through any of tiny openings or holes in sports wear cloths.
+During the last three editions of BIM, after 13:00 / 30-km course mark the Angara wind– a stable strong transverse wind would sometimes start blowing , that can significantly cool down the body of already tired athlete streaming with perspiration.
 It is very important to make sure that you can stay warm, dry and wind proven in just about any conditions.
 “Pack up” your body the most appropriate way for the run but in safe, cold wind protecting manner.

 8.3.Runners are strongly recommended to wear and have the following or similar cloths/equipment: long distance running shoes with carbide spikes like Icebug or any solid alloy crampons twisted in soles; or average warm sport shoes with put on brackets that have strengthened bobbins( like Yaktrax Pro) and fixing straps, in order to provide for maximum cohesion, better stability and safety while running on ice; sun glasses, wind proof light jacket, gloves and wool cap, face mask/ ski bonnet, face protective cream.

-Winners of the X-th Baikal Ice Marathon (full marathon and half-marathon distances both in male and female groups) will be awarded with Baikal Ice Marathon-2014 Winner Cups and Champion medals.
+Winners of the IXI-th Baikal Ice Marathon (full marathon and half-marathon distances both in male and female groups) will be awarded with Baikal Ice Marathon-2015 Winner Cups and medals.

 2-nd and 3-rd place winners shall be awarded with Baikal Ice Prize Cups and medals.

-Some other testimonial awards such as the Cup of Baikal Ice Appreciation, Baikal Ice Partner Cup and commemorative medals of X Baikal Ice Marathon-2014 for the notable performance during the foot race shall be awarded to runners chosen by the Organizing Committee members.
+Some other testimonial awards such as the Cup of Baikal Ice Appreciation, Baikal Ice Partner Cup and commemorative medals of Baikal Ice Marathon-2015 for the notable performance during the foot race shall be awarded to runners chosen by the Organizing Committee members.

 All the BIM runners who finish their marathon distance within the control time shall be awarded with commemorative medals of the Baikal Ice Marathon and certificates.